feathersui/feathersui-openfl-js/README.md

-# Feathers UI (npm version) 1.0.0-rc.2
+# Feathers UI (npm version) 1.0.0

-[Feathers UI](https://feathersui.com/) is a cross-platform framework of user interface components for creative frontend projects.
+[Feathers UI](https://feathersui.com/) is a framework of graphical user interface (GUI) components for creative, cross-platform, frontend projects.
 It is especially well-suited for games, interactive data visualizations, and other rich, multimedia experiences.

 ⚠️ This version of Feathers UI is intended for JavaScript developers.
 It's not as actively tested as the Haxe version of the same library, and some bugs should be expected.